MarkoSterk/beta_cell_analysis_suite/README.md

 * 99: Save current configuration data to experiment folder
 * exit: Exit the program
 * options: Prints available options
+* bundle: Creates zip bundle of all available preprocessing and results data
 * load: Loads any existing data (raw and preprocessed) from the folder structure with provided configurations - RUN FIRST

 Just input the correct number/string or exit.